New York's 46th State Senate district

 New York's 46th State Senate district is one of 63 districts in the New York State Senate.
-It has been represented by Democrat Michelle Hinchey since 2021, succeeding Republican George A. Amedore Jr.
+It has been represented by Democrat Patricia Fahy since 2025.

 District 46 is the newest district in the legislature, having been drawn from pieces of existing Senate districts in 2012, increasing the size of the body from 62 seats to 63.

 Geography

-District 46 is located in the Hudson Valley and western Capital District, including all of Montgomery County and Greene County and parts of Albany, Schenectady, and Ulster Counties.
+District 46 is located in the western Capital District, including all of Montgomery County and parts of Albany and Schenectady.
+It is dominated by the state capital, Albany.

 The district overlaps with New York's 19th and 20th congressional districts, and with the 102nd, 103rd, 104th, 109th, 111th, and 112nd districts of the New York State Assembly.